aasimenator/DNSBL_EmailDomains/README.md

 # DNSBL_EmailDomains
-DNS Block list for all Email domains
+DNS Block list for all Email domains can be used with pfSense DNSBL feed.